D3lyth/all-i-want-for-christmas/README.md

 - As a site administrator, I should be able to review and moderate user-generated content, so that I can maintain the quality and appropriateness of content on the platform.
 - As a site administrator, I should be able to access and review user activity logs, so that I can investigate and resolve any user disputes, issues, or concerns.
 - As a site administrator, I should be able to update the site's features and functionality, so that I can keep the platform up to date and aligned with user needs and industry standards.
-- As a site administrator, I should be able to implement security measures such aas user authentication to protect user data and the site's integrity, so that I can ensure user data is safe and the platform is secure from potential threats.
+- As a site administrator, I should be able to implement security measures such as user authentication to protect user data and the site's integrity, so that I can ensure user data is safe and the platform is secure from potential threats.

 ## Wireframes